Government Health Policy and the Trump Nominees

 you could not leave the government and go and work in a company that was regulated by

-it sounds from what you've said i mean the media has demonized rfk and and he's as you said he's said some controversial things but what i guess what i'm getting from your brief exegesis is that these four or five general areas that he's marked out we don't know exactly how he's going to implement but he what he said is in the right direction that you can see that all of them need need to be addressed and have not been addressed in the past.
+But I guess what I'm getting from your brief exegesis is that these four or five general areas that he's marked out, we don't know exactly how he's going to implement, but what he's said is in the right direction that you can see that all of them need to be addressed and have not been addressed in the past.

+Absolutely, Victor.
 And so, for example, his vaccine position is kind of interesting.

 Starting in 1986, the manufacturers of vaccines told the government, we can't make these if you don't give us indemnification for liability for side effects.
+So a bill was passed.

 There were a dozen or so vaccines at that point in time, and there are now 86 vaccines.
+And none of the companies have financial liability for side effects related to the vaccines.

 They're all covered by the federal government.

 That seems to be a funny situation if they're safe and effective.
+I mean,

 you wouldn't think you would need that kind of financial coverage.